KNCN

-KNCN (101.3 FM, "C101") is a commercial radio station licensed to Sinton, Texas, and serving the Corpus Christi metropolitan area.
-It airs an active rock radio format and it is owned by iHeartMedia, Inc. The studios and offices are on Old Brownsville Road near the Corpus Christi International Airport.
+KNCN (101.3 FM, "C101") is a commercial radio station licensed to Sinton, Texas, United States, and serving the Corpus Christi metropolitan area.
+Owned by iHeartMedia, it airs an active rock format with studios located on Old Brownsville Road near the Corpus Christi International Airport.

-KNCN is a Class C1 station.
-It has an effective radiated power (ERP) of 100,000 watts, the maximum for most stations.
-The transmitter tower is on FM 3161 at FM 1306 in Taft, a community in San Patricio County.
+KNCN's transmitter is sited on FM 3161 at FM 1306 in Taft, a community in San Patricio County.